Why Disability Insurance Is a Must for Financial Security

 The primary sources of disability insurance are STD and LTD. It is important to see if your company offers these insurances.
 If they do, make sure that you are covered.
 If they don't, you can get personal STD and LTD. By visiting the following website, you can get more information about disability insurances.

-How Much Disability Insurance is "Enough"
+How Much Disability Insurance is "Enough"?

 Research shows the following about employer-offered STD (short term disability) and LTD (long term disability).

-If you have already read the other blogs about Disability insurance, you know how important it is to know about what types of insurance you have, and how much each insurance will pay out, if and when you need it.
+If you have already read about Disability insurance, you know how important it is to know about what types of insurance you have, and how much each insurance will pay out, if and when you need it.
+Now, you know how much your STD and LTD will pay out each month.
+The question is, how much SHOULD YOU HAVE?
+There are some simple ways to determine just how much is "enough", and it varies for each family.

 1) Sick leave - maintain at minimum 5 days, and, at best, 10 days.
 In this way, you will be able to meet a usual time gap before your STD kicks in.